-Zen Spot #65 — Mindfulness, meditation, fiery fangs and graffiti February 10, 2018 00:05
+Zen Spot #65 -- Mindfulness, meditation and getting eaten by wet fangs February 10, 2018 00:05

 In space, no one can hear you scream

-Mindfulness near the fangs
+Mindfulness near the wet fangs

 An artist, entrepreneur and writer walking the Buddhist path, his art focuses on the Dharma Wheel.
 The four wheels shown above are among over 600 DharmaMechanic has created over the course of his career.
 Each has a unique story.
 If you’d like to read the story of these wheels or purchase a framed 20" x 20" ready-to-hang print, visit SilkDharma.com.